Tier & Point System

 Intermediate Infraction: Five point deduction.
 This includes, but is not limited to:

 - A club failing to obtain approval on fundraising events or donor or sponsor solicitations.

 - A club practicing, playing or meeting on facilities without prior reservation or permission.

 - A club agreeing to participate in a league or conference without prior approval.

 - A club showing disrespect or unsportsmanlike behavior toward an onsite supervisor or another club at one of the department affiliated practice locations.

 - A club competing in non-approved uniforms.

 - A club wearing, possessing, or distributing non-approved apparel.

-- A club found in violation of university vehicle policies & procedures (e.g. a report my driver filed, parking the vehicle at an unauthorized location, using the vehicle for unauthorized use).
+- A club found in violation of university vehicle policies and procedures (e.g. a report my driver filed, parking the vehicle at an unauthorized location, using the vehicle for unauthorized use).